alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/06_Analysis_plan.md

 ---

-> **Summary.** One of the most important steps in conducting a research project is to develop an adequate analysis plan. ...
+> **Summary.** One of the most important steps in conducting a research project is to develop an adequate analysis plan.
+Use *state of the art* analysis routines that are best suited for your research question and type of sample and data.
+These routines can be fully scripted ideally, they *are already fully scripted* before you even start with data collection.
+Prefer open analysis software, usually R/R packages!
+Also consider to use Baysia statistics, as you should be able to reject your null hypothesis which you cannot if using a frequentist approach.
+And finally, carefully plan in advance how to merge your data if they come from different sources (e.g., questionnaire data collected via REDCap, EEG data collected via BrainVision Analyzer, reaction time data collected using a Presentation or Python script etc.)

 ---
 ## Develop an analysis plan